 - Discipline must be for cause, and must follow the steps outlined in the contract

 - By law, you have the right to union representation.
 Don’t forget your Weingarten Rights!

-- This entry refers to Article XIV of the NTT contract.
+- This entry refers to Article XV of the NTT contract.
 TT disciplinary rules can be found in the TT contract and UI Statutes

 In recent contract negotiations, UICUF was able to negotiate stronger and clearer protections for due process in disciplinary proceedings.
 For the purposes of this article, we will be focusing on the NTT faculty rights defined in our contract, as well as the universally applicable Weingarten Right to union representation.
 TT faculty’s rights regarding discipline and dismissal follow the guidelines described in TT contract, and the university statutes.